 Limitations of the PSA test

 It’s important to understand the limitations of the PSA test.
 Most importantly, it is not a prostate cancer diagnostic test.
 A man with a high PSA reading may not have prostate cancer.
-PSA readings can be high because of infection or a man having had sex or done vigorous exercise in the last 48 hours.4 15% of men with a normal PSA level may still have prostate cancer.5
+PSA readings can be high because of infection or a man having had sex or done vigorous exercise in the last 48 hours.4 Some men with a normal PSA level may still have prostate cancer.

 Historically, the PSA test has been thought of as doing more harm than good, and this is because a high reading could lead to over-treatment and, in particular, biopsies of the prostate that could lead to infection with potentially serious pathways.

 Some men with raised PSA may actually have a cancer that would never cause them any significant problems in the future, but of course the mental impact of hearing those words “you have cancer” can be incredibly difficult to deal with.